 The Iampietro Scholarship was created by alumnae of the 80’s, 90’s and early 2000’s.
 The scholarship honors Tom and Candy Iampietro, who taught History and English, respectively, at SBS from 1983-2003.
 Many alumnae, parents, and friends contributed.
 The scholarship was established to reward a student who demonstrates passion for the Humanities, mirroring what Tom and Candy displayed in their teaching.

 The C. Robert Wray Scholarship

-The Wray Scholarship is awarded annually to a girl who embodies the characteristics that Mr. Wray endeavored to instill in his students over his 18-year tenure as Headmaster of the School.
+The Wray Scholarship is awarded annually to a student who embodies the characteristics that Mr. Wray endeavored to instill in his students over his 18-year tenure as Headmaster of the School.
 The recipient must show character, integrity, and a genuine interest in attending Stoneleigh-Burnham School.
 Equally important is her demonstrated potential for leadership and contribution to the school community as well as proven academic success.